eegsynth/eegsynth/module/plotcontrol/README.md

-# Signal Plotting Module
+# Control Plotting Module

-The purpose of this module is to visualize the ExG signals in real time, together with their power spectra.
+The purpose of this module is to visualize control signals in real time.

 ## Software Requirements